-Swift Trail Scenic Drive is a 69.2 mile moderately trafficked out and back trail located near Safford, AZ that features a great forest setting and is rated as difficult.
+Swift Trail Scenic Drive is a 69.2 mile moderately trafficked out and back trail located near Safford, Arizona that features a great forest setting and is rated as difficult.
 The trail is primarily used for hiking, camping, and scenic driving and is accessible from April until November.